JannesKlaas/jannesklaas.github.io/_posts/2025-27-07-accounting-computerization.md

 **"The first programmers didn't have an easy time of it,"** one contemporary noted. **"As the old joke goes, 'all they had were ones and zeros, and sometimes they didn't even have the ones'... the system was arcane, debugging tools were non-existent and computer languages had yet to be invented."**

 The cultural impact within Arthur Andersen was equally profound.
 Employees began referring to themselves as [**"Arthur' Androids"**](http://news.bbc.co.uk/1/hi/business/1880776.stm) due to the firm's emphasis on uniform methods and appearance—standardization that proved crucial for implementing computer systems consistently across offices.
 The firm invested 15-20% of net revenue in professional development, creating what was ranked the #1 corporate training program.
 This massive investment was essential for transitioning staff from manual to computerized methods.

+## Nancy Bagranoff from GE to president of the American Accounting Association
+General Electric was a major training ground for the next generation of accounting technology pioneers. **Nancy Braganoff** [started her career at GE's Financial Management Training Program](https://robins.richmond.edu/faculty/nbagrano/) before moving into Academia.
+After her doctorate, she became one of the leading figures in the field of accounting information systems, publishing [serveral core textbooks on the topic](https://www.amazon.com/s?i=stripbooks&rh=p_27%3ANancy%2BA.%2BBagranoff&s=relevancerank&text=Nancy+A.+Bagranoff&ref=dp_byline_sr_book_1)

+In 2009 she was elected president of the [American Accounting Association](https://aaahq.org).
+Academic work like hers laid the foundation on which later iterations of technology were built.

 ## The Personal Computer Revolution: Spreadsheets Transform Everything (1980s)
 ### Dan Bricklin's Harvard frustration births the killer app